pacificclimate/data-prep-actions/actions/format-coast/DESCRIPTION.md

 ## Fix Units

 DAP does not allow unicode characters in netCDF attributes.
 So units using the degree symbol are not allowed.
-These YAML files update the units string of temperature indicators to say "degC" instead of "<degreesymbol>C"
+These YAML files update the units string of temperature indicators to say "degC" instead of "&deg;C"

 ```
 for file in input/twMonth*.nc ; do echo $file ; update_metadata -u yamls/tw_month.yaml $file ; done